Tutorial: llmPrompt SwiftUI

 DISCLAIMER: the video demo shows you one aspect of the app’s behavior.
 It is not a substitute for the spec.
 If there are any discrepancies between the demo and this spec, please follow the spec.
 The spec is the single source of truth.
 If the spec is ambiguous, please consult the teaching staff for clarification.

 Be patient, the app on your device or simulator will be very slow because we’re running in debug mode, tethered to Xcode, not as stand-alone app in release mode.
-It could take several seconds after launch for the app’s first screen to appear.
+It could take several seconds after launch for the app’s first screen to show up.

 Preliminaries